Merrimack High School

 Merrimack High School (MHS) is the public secondary school of the town of Merrimack, New Hampshire.
 It is located in a central area of town on 38 McElwain Street.
 About 1,200 students from grades 9 through 12 are enrolled in the school.
+It is a part of the Merrimack School District.

-The school is headed by Sharon E. Putney, the current principal, who has two assistant principals, Richard Zampieri and Peter Bergeron.
+The school is headed by Stephen Claire, the current principal, who has two assistant principals, Richard Zampieri and Jill Hanlon.
 Former principal Kenneth W. Johnson adopted the motto "Believe, go forward, and inspire" for the school.

+History

+In the 1995-1996 school year, the district enacted a policy against talking about LGBT issues, called "Prohibition of Alternative Lifestyle Instruction."
+The policy affected how teachers at Merrimack High taught about literary figures; as of May 1996 the school district had not placed measures against teachers related to this policy.
+The school board ended the policy effective the 1996-1997 school year.

 Academics

 NE-CAP results from the 11th grade class at MHS showed that 64% of the students were proficient in reading, 33% were proficient in writing, and 27% were proficient in math, giving it a "GreatSchools" rating of 4 out of 10.
 In 2018, 271 students participated in the SAT exams and averaged scores of 530 on the reading/writing portion and 520 on the math portion.
 Furthermore, about 85% of graduates attended a college, 10% went straight to employment, and about 4% joined the armed forces, leaving 1% undecided of the 286 graduates.